April 3, 2026

 This is a specific search engine for finding free/low-cost meds by searching hundreds of manufacturer patient-assistance programs.

-Other than these immediate alternatives and assistance programs, you can also find funds in other places by using TextNow as your primary phone service for free, eliminating a monthly phone bill, organizing and auditing your subscriptions to save money, using price matching and meal planning/substitution hacks to make your groceries last longer, and looking for discounts and free stuff wherever you can.
+Other than these immediate alternatives and assistance programs, you can also free up money from other parts of your budget by using TextNow as your primary phone service for free, eliminating a monthly phone bill.
+You can also audit your subscriptions to save money, use price matching and other hacks to save on groceries last longer, and look for discounts and free stuff wherever you can.

 Your government benefits may leave you hanging temporarily, but TextNow never will.
 If you’ve got a question or comment, or can use more help with your service, let us know at [email protected].